fdcastel/cf-ddns/cf-ddns-sync.spec.md

 # Overview

-Create a BASH script named `cf-ddns-sync.sh` to update Cloudflare DNS A records with the IPv4 addresses from specified network interfaces.
+Create a PYTHON 3 script named `cf-ddns-sync.py` to update Cloudflare DNS A records with the IPv4 addresses from specified network interfaces.

+The script must start with a shebang for python 3 language.

+The script must use only libraries from The Python Standard Library.
+For http requests, use `urllib` and `json`.

 Use the Cloudflare REST API (documentation available at https://developers.cloudflare.com/api/) to perform the updates.